Festival Venues

 Read More

-MTU Cork School of Music
+MTU Cork School of Music, Cork

 Founded in 1878, the Cork School of Music was the first Municipal School of Music to be established in Ireland and the United Kingdom.
 The musical life of Ireland is rich and varied, and nowhere more so than in Cork.
 The staff and students of…